 USCIS created this tip sheet with instructions on what to do if your EAD application has been pending for more than 75 days.

 The length of time for which work permits are valid varies depending on an individual’s immigration status or visa type.
-The majority are valid for one year from their issue date.
+The majority of work permits are valid for one year from their issue date.

 EAD renewals and replacements